 Emergency savings is money set aside for unplanned emergencies, like a broken appliance, tire repair, or travel to a sick relative.
 Each family or person must decide how much money to set aside depending on the types of unplanned expenses they might have.
 Use the AICPA's Emergency Savings Calculator to estimate how long it will take you to build up your emergency savings fund.

 Emergency income savings is money put aside to pay essential expenses if your income stops for a few months.
-This money should pay the rent or mortgage, utilities, car payment and car insurance.
+This money should pay the rent or mortgage, utilities, car payments and car insurance.
 This money could stop eviction or foreclosure, or car repossession, until your income starts again.
-The Federal Reserve suggests 70 percent of households surveyed had savings for at least three month’s worth of expenses to manage a financial disruption.
+The Federal Reserve suggests 70% of households surveyed had savings for at least three months’ worth of expenses to manage a financial disruption.

-Goal savings let goals come true.
+Goal savings provides a base for your goals to come true.
 Find out how much the goal will cost and decide how much needs to be saved monthly to reach that goal.